Mick Foley: Three Faces of Foley (1997–1998)

+At Survivor Series in November 1997, Mankind lost to Kane in Kane's debut match.

-At the 1998 Royal Rumble, Foley participated under all three personas, Cactus Jack (1st entry), Mankind (16th), and Dude Love (28th).
-Charlie and Cactus defeated the New Age Outlaws at WrestleMania XIV in a Dumpster match to win the tag team titles (which was originally supposed to be a barbed-wire rope match- but this often violent and bloody match was scrapped due to the high-profile appearance of Mike Tyson taking part at the event).
-The next night, however, Vince McMahon stripped them of the belts, citing that Charlie and Cactus had put the Outlaws in a random backstage dumpster and not the original dumpster brought ringside and scheduled a rematch in a steel cage, which the Outlaws won with help from their new allies, D-Generation X. On April 6, 1998, Foley turned heel when Cactus explained that the fans would not see him anymore because they did not appreciate him, and only cared about Stone Cold Steve Austin: after a hard-fought match with Terry Funk in Albany, fans started to leave the arena a minute or so before their match ended.
-Howard Finkel, the ring announcer there announced that Austin, who was the hottest wrestler in the WWE at the time would be making an appearance- and the crowd exploded at the news, and many rushed back to their seats.
-Foley later admitted that this crowd reaction emotionally hurt him, that his hard work could not compete with Austin's popularity and that he would be just another wrestler to face the company's megastar.
-Vince McMahon explained to Austin the next week that he would face a "mystery" opponent at Unforgiven.
+In December 1997, Funk joined the WWF as "Chainsaw Charlie", aligning himself with Foley.
+At the 1998 Royal Rumble, Foley participated under all three personas, Cactus Jack (1st entrant), Mankind (16th), and Dude Love (28th).
+Charlie and Cactus defeated the New Age Outlaws at WrestleMania XIV in a dumpster match to win the tag team titles (which was originally supposed to be a barbed-wire rope match- but this often violent and bloody match was scrapped due to the high-profile appearance of Mike Tyson taking place at the event).
+The next night, however, Vince McMahon stripped them of the belts, citing that Charlie and Cactus had put the Outlaws in a random backstage dumpster and not the original dumpster brought ringside.
+He scheduled a rematch in a steel cage, which the Outlaws won with help from their new allies D-Generation X (DX).

+On April 6, 1998, Foley turned heel when Cactus explained that the fans would not see him anymore because they did not appreciate him, and only cared about Stone Cold Steve Austin.
+In the midst a hard-fought match with Terry Funk in Albany, fans started to leave the arena a minute or so before it finished.
+Ring announcer Howard Finkel announced that Austin, who was the hottest wrestler in the WWE at the time, would be making an appearance.
+The crowd exploded at the news, and many rushed back to their seats.
+Foley later admitted that this crowd reaction emotionally hurt him, feeling that his hard work could not compete with Austin's popularity and that he would be just another wrestler to face the company's megastar.
+Vince McMahon explained to Austin the next week that he would face a "mystery" opponent at Unforgiven: In Your House.
 That opponent turned out to be Dude Love, who won the match by disqualification, meaning that Austin retained the title.
-McMahon, displeased with the outcome, required Foley to prove he deserved another shot at Austin's title with a number one contenders match against his former partner, Terry Funk.
-The match was both the WWF's first-ever "Hardcore match" and the first time that Foley wrestled under his name.
+McMahon, displeased with the outcome, required Foley to prove he deserved another shot at Austin's title with a number one contender's match against his former partner, Terry Funk.
+The match was both the WWF's first-ever "hardcore match" and the first time that Foley wrestled under his real name.
 Foley won, and after the match, a proud McMahon came out to Dude Love's music and presented Foley with the Dude Love costume.
-At Over the Edge, Dude Love took on Austin for the title.
-McMahon designated his subordinates Gerald Brisco and Pat Patterson as the timekeeper and ring announcer and made himself the special referee.
-However, the Undertaker came to ringside to ensure McMahon called the match fairly, and with his presence, Dude Love lost the match and was "fired" by McMahon on the June 1 episode of Raw.
+At Over the Edge: In Your House, Dude Love took on Austin for the title.
+McMahon designated his subordinates Gerald Brisco and Pat Patterson as the timekeeper and ring announcer respectively and made himself the special referee.
+However, the Undertaker came to ringside to ensure McMahon called the match fairly, and with his presence Dude Love lost the match.
+Foley, wearing street clothing as himself, was ultimately "fired" by McMahon on the June 1 episode of Raw.